imagej/imagej.github.io/_pages/cookbook/z-functions.md

 1. Select the volume stack to render.
 2. Select the classifier (i.e. rendering algorithm).
 Choose 'Gradient no index' for grayscale stacks; choose 'Ramp + index' for RGB stacks.
 3. Set the classifier threshold as the intensity of the "surface" of the object.
-This can be determined using the *"Image/Adjust/Threshold"* command.
+This can be determined using the {% include bc path="Image|Adjust|Threshold" %} command.
 4. Set the classifier deviation.
 Low values tend to result in sharper edges while higher values may be unfocused.
 A good compromise is 1-2.
 5. Set the rotation angle (try -20 in the first box to rotate the volume backwards slightly).
 6. Ensure that the aspect ratio is correct: VolumeJ should pick up the spatial calibration of the stack if it is present.